 For this test, the route control (R-1), class (R-4) and numerical (R-2) switches are set in position 12.
-The numerical register switches are set for 03841, the 10,000 digit being set up on the stations hundreds register switch.
+The numerical register switches are set for 03641, the 10,000 digit being set up on the stations hundreds register switch.
 The operation is the same as that just described, except that the number 0 is sent in place of the party letter.
 It is registered on the same relays and switch as the party letter.

-17. ELEVENTH TEST - RCI AND MECHANICAL TANDEM BELOW 10,000 WITHOUT STATIONS set for the number 43210.
-Sero must be registered in place of the party letter, and handled as such.
-The code is translated by the sender in such a manner that it sends two extre sets of RCI impulses, for registering and displaying the numerical office code.
+17. ELEVENTH TEST - RCI AND MECHANICAL TANDEM BELOW 10.000 - WITHOUT STATIONS

+For this class, the route control (R-1), class (R-4) and numerical switches (R-2) are set in position 13, and the numerical registers are set for the number 43210.
+Zero must be registered in place of the party letter, and handled as such.
+The code is translated by the sender in such a manner that it sends two extra sets of RCI impulses, for registering and displaying the numerical office code.
 These impulses are sent first, and registered on separate sets of lamp relays.
-The first digit is always either zero or one and the "Q" or "R" wiring is provided accordingly.
-No register switch is provided for the tandem hundreds digit.
 The setting of the two code letter switches controls the checking of the hundreds and tens digits.